quintans/gomsg/README.md

 gomsg
 =====

-Building blocks for message queues solutions in Go
+Building blocks for message networks solutions in Go

-This is a **work in progress**.
+This is a **WORK IN PROGRESS**.

 This is an exercise to see what I could do in Go regarding networking and also to learn a bit more about Go.

 The idea is that one client endpoint connects to a server endpoint, and as soon the connection is established you can send and receive messages in either endpoint.